CactusGalaxy/FilamentAstrotomic/README.md

 ## Columns for translatable models on listings

-Out the box Filament supports nesting for column, what means you can use `.` in column path to access nested properties, and you don't need special column for translatable models.
+Out of the box, Filament supports nesting for columns, which means you can use `.` in the column path to access nested properties, and you don't need a special column for translatable models.

 ```php
 Tables\Columns\TextColumn::make('translation.name'),
 ```

-**But** searching by translatable are more complicated to write for each text column.
+**But** searching by translatable column is more complicated to write for each text column.
-To solve and to add option to search by column, we recommend add following lines to configure your column to your **ServiceProvider** in **boot** method.
+To solve and to add an option to search by column, we recommend adding the following lines to configure your column to your **ServiceProvider** in **boot** method.

 > From [FilamentServiceProvider](https://github.com/CactusGalaxy/GalaxyStoreExample/blob/main/app/Providers/FilamentServiceProvider.php#L81) of `GalaxyStore`